yuri-rage/fpp-yuri-config/README.md

 Fair warning...if you aren't somewhat familiar with the Linux command line, this may prove slightly difficult.

+Additionally, I'm using DHCP on both wifi networks rather than a static IP configuration.
+I use address reservation on the DHCP servers to ensure consistency in connections.
+A network with static IPs may require a little more iwd configuration.

 #### Step 1: Install iwd

     sudo apt-get update